EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation

 \subsection{Filtered bootstrap standard errors}

-The function \code{par.uncertainty()} provides filtered bootstrap standard errors for all three exponential model parameters.
-Standard errors are important to conduct proper inference \citep{bard1974}.
+The function \texttt{par.uncertainty()} provides filtered bootstrap standard errors for all three exponential model parameters.
+Standard errors are important for conducting proper inference \citep{bard1974}.
 Moreover, they can be helpful to get an impression about the reliability of the estimated model and provide an objective tool to compare two or more models which seem to provide an equally good fit when evaluated visually as demonstrated in the last section \ref{sec:modellingres}.

-Because the execution of the filtered bootstrap algorithm can take some time (depending on the sample size and number of bootstrap repetitions), the \code{par.uncertainty()} function is not automatically called within \code{vario.mod()} so that the bootstrap is not executed in all models estimated by \code{vario.mod()}.
-This is left to the choice of the user by selecting the model number in the option \code{mod.nr} and thereby saving execution time.
+Because the execution of the filtered bootstrap algorithm can be time consuming (depending on the sample size and number of bootstrap repetitions), the \texttt{par.uncertainty()} function is not called automatically within \texttt{vario.mod()} such that the bootstrap is not executed for all estimated models.
+The choice which model estimate should be completed by estimating standard errors, is left to the user by selecting the fitted model of interest in the \texttt{vario.mod()} outcome by its number in the \texttt{par.uncertainty()} option \texttt{mod.nr} and thereby saving execution time.

-Due to the bootstrap component within the standard error calculation, repeatedly estimating the standard errors for one fixed semi-variogram model will slightly vary.
-If the filtered bootstrap results are wished to be reproducible, a seed has to be set prior to the application of the \code{par.uncertainty()} command.
+Due to the randomness in the bootstrap component within the standard error calculation, repeatedly estimating the standard errors for one fixed semi-variogram model will vary slightly.
+If the filtered bootstrap results are wished to be reproducible, a seed has to be set prior to the application of the \texttt{par.uncertainty()} command.

-We save the \code{vario.mod.output} object containing the two best semi-variogram models of the residuals according to visual inspection:
+We save the \texttt{vario.mod.output} object containing the two best semi-variogram models of the residuals according to visual inspection: